-Depending on your individual circumstances, your study can be undertaken over 5 years.
+Depending on your individual circumstances, your study can be undertaken over 5 years (with an additional period of completion of up to 1 year, if required).
 During this time, you will prepare two extended essays which chronical your personal development over the programme of study.
 In tandem, you also study taught modules at the University of Essex which provide you with the expertise in qualitative, statistical and other research methods required for researching healthcare.

 At the end of the programme you will have prepared a 40,000 word research study, this research will make an original contribution to own area of practice.

 You will have regular one-to-one meetings with your supervisor to develop your research topics and plan, and to discuss progress on your research.
 A full list of research interests can be found on our staff pages.

 Our School of Health and Social Care has an excellent reputation for research and teaching.

 Our educational provision meets professional regulatory requirements and achieves high standards.
 We do so by having multi-professional staff with both clinical and academic expertise; our staff include sociologists and social policy and management specialists as well as clinically qualified lecturers in adult and mental health nursing, oral health, occupational therapy, physiotherapy, pharmacy, speech and language therapy, social work and sports therapy.

 A unique feature of our School is that many of our staff work with local National Health Service (NHS) organisations and other local agencies, which enhances our grasp of the contemporary links between academic research, the major issues of the day and practice.

 We have at our heart a commitment to making a difference to local, national and international health, social care and voluntary services through education, research and knowledge transfer.
 Our staff operate an 'open door' policy so are available to discuss any concerns with you throughout the year.